Philippe Dauman

-Philippe Pierre Dauman (born March 1, 1954) is an American businessman who served as president, CEO and chairman of Viacom from September 2006 until May 20, 2016.
+Philippe Pierre Dauman (born March 1, 1954) is an American businessman who was president, CEO and chairman of Viacom from September 2006 until May 20, 2016.
 Dauman was a longtime associate of the company's chairman Sumner Redstone.
-Dauman served from 1994 to 2000 as a member of Viacom's executive committee and as executive vice president in charge of strategic transactions, legal and government affairs, human resources and administration, supervising Paramount Pictures Entertainment, Showtime Networks and Simon & Schuster.
+From 1994 to 2000, he was a member of Viacom's executive committee and executive vice president in charge of strategic transactions, legal and government affairs, human resources and administration, supervising Paramount Pictures Entertainment, Showtime Networks and Simon & Schuster.
 Dauman was also a director at Redstone-owned CBS Corporation until September 2006.

 In February 2016, Viacom's board elected Dauman as Redstone's replacement as chairman.

 Early life and education

 Dauman was born and raised in New York City.
 He is the son of Life magazine photographer Henri Dauman, a Holocaust survivor who emigrated from France to the United States in the 1950s.
 At 13, he got a perfect score on the SAT.
 At Yale University he fell in love with his roommate's sister, who would become his wife.
 Dauman married Deborah Ross in September 1977.
 Dauman graduated from Columbia University School of Law in 1978.